 While most of these ideas are mathematically-based, they will be approached in this course primarily at a conceptual level (with mathematical details provided as requested).
 Many of these systems ideas derive from the natural sciences and engineering, but they apply as well to the social sciences and to fields of professional practice (business, the helping professions, etc.).
 It is primarily their relevance to the human domain--to individuals, organizations, societies, and the global human community--and to technology which motivates this theoretical/philosophical inquiry.
 Certain of these ideas pertain also to the arts and humanities.

-Information on Systems Theory and Philosophy research
+Zwick's research page for Systems Theory and Philosophy